 Ordering custom abutments online is a smooth process when you have all your information gathered ahead of time.
 Think of it like a checklist: once you have your digital files, a detailed prescription, and the correct implant specifications, you’re ready to go.
 Preparing these key items ensures your lab has everything needed to fabricate a precise, perfectly fitting abutment for your patient.
 This preparation minimizes back-and-forth communication and helps you get your case back faster.
 Let’s walk through exactly what you’ll need to have on hand before you submit your next case.

-Prepare Your Digital Impressions and Scans
+How to Prepare Your Digital Scans

 A high-quality digital scan is the foundation of a successful custom abutment.
 Since custom abutments are made using advanced CAD/CAM technology for a very precise fit, the quality of your impression data is critical.
 Your digital submission should include a clear scan of the implant site with a scan body in place, the adjacent teeth, and the opposing arch.
 This complete picture allows the lab technicians to design an abutment with the ideal emergence profile and occlusal clearance.
 Before you send your files, double-check that there are no gaps or distortions in the data.
 Most modern labs make it easy to connect your scanner and upload files directly.